Measure WL Profiles

 obtained from the previous step to compute the binned profile.
 The

-latter is saved in a new DeltaSigma_profile
+latter is saved in a new DeltaSigma_profile table of the

-, the weighted average is
+GalaxyCluster object.
+If use_weights=True, the weighted average is

-performed using the weights stored in galcat
+performed using the weights stored in galcat.

 """